Power Princess: Supreme Power

 This Zarda debuted in Supreme Power #2.
 Apparently a Greek goddess who slept in a mausoleum for millennia, at one point she wakes up and finds the injured Hyperion, healing him.
 She alludes to having similar origins to Hyperion (both are aliens) and a mission to colonize and conquer the planet, but she is quite erratic, confusing her memories with allegory.

 After separating, Zarda goes on a rampage, disregarding human life and private property.
 She attempted to remove Doctor Spectrum's power prism but the crystal's intellect contacted her.
 It informed her that she was "broken" in some way (apparently referring to her seeming insanity) and that it could not fix her despite her request to do so.
 She then was attacked by Amphibian in retaliation for harming Spectrum.
-It is indicated that both Doc Spectrum and Zarda have energy halos around them that bear an obvious resemblance to alien beings (Spectrum only exhibits this when the prism crystal takes control of him, revealing its origin and intelligence).
 Doc Spectrum subsequently has no memory of the exchange, revealing further that his prism has the ability to control him when it wants to.
 Later, Zarda kills a woman and steals her identification in hopes of starting anew, while working in a women's clothing store.

 After that she made herself known to the federal government of the United States, as Claire Debussy (it is implied that Zarda murdered the real Claire Debussy and assumed her identity, as a scorch mark in the shape of a young human female is seen on a wall overlooking a pile of ash in her apartment.)
 But running her background down is hard.
 She said that her codename is Zarda, but at her power level the government did not push it.
 Later a liaison officer asks her to fill in some identification and non-disclosure forms, but Zarda lies to the officer, saying she can not remember details due to an "accident".
 After General Richard Alexander asks why she calls herself Zarda, thinking it to be an old nickname, he informs her that focus groups came up with Power Princess.
 After he asked her what she thought about the name, she said Princess of Power would be better, but the General said that it was already copyrighted (referring to She-Ra: Princess of Power, a cartoon related to He-Man and the Masters of the Universe).